forax/write_your_own_java_framework_exercices/mapper/README2.md

 ```

 In the code above, the `TypeMatcher` recognizes the type that can be erased as records and provides a
-specific `Collector` named `Collector.record(recordClass)` which decodes records.
+specific `ObjectBuilder` named `ObjectBuilder.record(recordClass)` which decodes records.

 ### Class vs Type

-In order to be able to know decode a JSON array of JSON object, we can not use `java.lang.Class`
+To decode a JSON array, we want to decode types like `List<Person>`.
+This type is not representable as a `java.lang.Class` (the corresponding class  is only `List`
-to represent the type of the JSON element, we will use a `java.lang.reflect.Type` for that.
+which is missing the type of the JSON element).
+So we will use `java.lang.reflect.Type` instead.
 See [](../COMPANION.md#java-compiler-generics-attributes) for mode info.